 The advertisement is placed on the DOM and is executed against the market orders.

 These are often called the heavier hand in the market as large players can’t afford to use market order because they would often occur more considerable slippage.

-They use a variety of advanced order types such as icebergs to hide their intention and not getting front-runned.
+They use various advanced order types such as icebergs to hide their intention and not get front-runned.

 If you are putting a limit order to the order book, you are making liquidity.

 Because limit orders are the heavier hand, they are the ones that stop markets in trending environments from advancing or declining as aggressive market participants (market orders) often hit the limit walls and get absorbed.

 They show us the finalized transactions on the bid and the offer, referred to as the delta.